 Before you head out onto the beach, please consult the tide times.
 The beach at Joggins has two very distinct zones, which are indicated by geological formations.
-The main section of the beach closest to the Fossil Centre is accessible usually up to an hour or so before and after high tide.
+The main section of the beach closest to the Fossil Centre can usually be traversed up to an hour or so before — and after — high tide.
 There are some areas which are considered "remote" and have a much smaller window for visitation (2 to 3 hours).

 The north point (Coal Mine Point) and the south point (Dennis Point) mark the beginning of these areas, which are considered remote.

 To be safe, only access remote areas on our guided tours.

 Tide times used by Joggins Fossil Cliffs are those published by Environment Canada.
 Click the link below to check tides prior to your visit.
 Tour schedules may need to be modified depending on tide size and weather therefore are subject to change.
 Feel free to contact us with questions or for tour and tide confirmations.